 - 1. Select a partition on the Disk Map. - 2.
-Select in the Main menu: Partition > Modify > Change Cluster Size...
+Call the Change Cluster Size dialog to set up the operation.
+There are several ways to do it: - □ Select in the Main menu: Partition > Modify > Change Cluster Size... - On the Explorer bar: click on the current sectors per cluster value.